OmarVCRZ/CIS486-SOBIE/README.md

 - As_a researcher, I want to see some form of past information on papers and conference proceedings so that I can use them as a reference point (Plan for Dev-King 5)
 Administrator
 - As_an administrator, I want a simple way to update any event details on the SOBIE website so that it can be reflected (ad banner) in real-time events.
-- As_an administrator, I want to have some form of dashboard to manage SOBIE registrations so that I can track attendance.
+- As_an administrator, I want to have some form of dashboard to manage SOBIE registrations so that I can track attendance and events.
 - As_an administrator, I want to manage contact form submissions (data) so that I can respond to submission posts.

 ### Steps in Redesign & Metrics for Success